kubenstein/middleman-simple-thumbnailer/README.md

 ## Build/Development modes

-During development thumbnails will be created on fly and presented as a base64 strings.
+During development thumbnails will be created when accessed.
+They are served with a rack middleware from the cache folder.

 During build thumbnails will be created as normal files and stored in same dir as their originals.